The 7 Nursing Home Abuse Types

 Administrators of long-term care facilities make decisions that affect the standard of care residents receive.

-Unfortunately, administrators may get greedy and put profits ahead of senior care by hiring poor-quality staff members, understaffing nursing homes, or failing to take measures to keep the facility safe.
+Unfortunately, administrators may get greedy and put profits ahead of care by hiring poor-quality staff members, understaffing their facility, or failing to take measures to keep the property safe.

 Administrative staff can also commit emotional or verbal abuse against residents.
 This can occur by delaying responses to serious problems and concerns or withholding information from them.